tkhq/qos/docs/testing-harness-spec.md

 - native host binaries if this builder also owns them,
 - signed-echo pivot,
-- StageX-based EIF,
-- QEMU launch inputs,
+- StageX-built plain QEMU package/rootfs,
-- vsock helper inputs.
+- QEMU kernel and launch inputs.

-The EIF packaging step must depend on all source files that affect the EIF, not only the Dockerfile.
+The package/rootfs step must depend on all source files that affect the guest, not only the Dockerfile.
 A generated build fingerprint is acceptable if it captures the same inputs.
-Clean git commit keys can be used for cache lookup; dirty trees need diff/untracked-source fingerprints or no cache reuse.
+Clean git commit keys can be used for cache lookup;
+dirty trees need diff/untracked-source fingerprints or no cache reuse.

 ### Local Cross-Compile Builder